 If you’re new to this type of thinking, it might feel like a lie at the beginning but that is where the fun begins.
 Impress that thought to your mind through positive affirmations and it’ll go to work in shifting your energy to put you at a peak state.

 At this point, your brain will begin to shift from victim to victor mentality.
 You’ll dress better and feel more confident.
 You’ll begin to think like a global citizen.
-You’ll have more ideas on how to improve your work and the lives of those around you.
+You’ll have more ideas on how to improve your work and the lives of the people around you.
 You’re not worried about competitors because you’re your own competition.
 This is what psychologists call a mental and emotional breakthrough.
 And once you’ve tasted that feeling, nothing else can satisfy.